eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ![combination data provider is skill provider](assets/combination-data-provider-is-skill-provider.drawio.svg)

-In some cases, *data provider* provides a skill that can process its data in a data sovereign way.
+In some cases, the *data provider* provides a skill that can process its data in a data sovereign way.
 Through this, it has the full control over how its data can be processed.

 #### CALCULATION SERVICE PROVIDER IS SKILL PROVIDER